Garrett Mills: Professional career

-First stint with Patriots
+New England Patriots (first stint)

-Mills was drafted in the fourth round (pick 106 overall) of the 2006 NFL Draft by the Patriots.
+Mills was selected in the fourth round (106th overall) of the 2006 NFL draft by the Patriots.
 He was not expected to play solely at tight end in the NFL (unlike David Thomas, the Texas tight end the Patriots drafted just before Mills); the Patriots' depth chart once listed him at both tight end and fullback.

 Given that Mills was fourth on the Patriots' depth chart at tight end, he did not see any playing time during the regular season, and was placed on injured reserve in the middle of the 2006 season.

 On September 1, 2007, the Patriots released Mills.

 Minnesota Vikings

-Mills was claimed off waivers on September 2, 2007 by the Minnesota Vikings and made his regular season debut in the season finale against the Denver Broncos and had his first career reception.
-Mills was released by the Vikings on September 4, 2010 as part of final cuts in preparation for the beginning of the 2010 NFL season.
+Mills was claimed off waivers on September 2, 2007, by the Minnesota Vikings and made his regular season debut in the season finale against the Denver Broncos and had his first career reception.
+Mills was released by the Vikings on September 4, 2010, as part of final cuts in preparation for the beginning of the 2010 NFL season.